ibn-salem/position_effect/README.md

 ### b) Compute phenomatch scores

 ```
-java -jar bin/topodombar.commandline-0.0.1-SNAPSHOT-jar-with-dependencies.jar  \
+java -jar bin/phenomatch.jar  \
     -i INPUT_FILE \
-                  -d DOMAINS \
     -g GENES \
     -O PHENOTYPE_ONTOLOGY
     -a ANNOTATION_FILE \
-                  -e ENHANCERS \
     -o OUTPUT_FILE

 ```

-Use `-h` option for more usage information and other options including permutation anlaysis.
+Use `-h` option for more usage information and other options including permutation of phenotypes as contorl and providing TAD coordinates for target gene identification.
-The calculation of phenomatch score is described in [Ibn-Salem et al. 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0423-1) and the source code of the topodombar tool is available [here](https://github.com/charite/topodombar/tree/java-implementation).
+The calculation of phenomatch score is described in [Ibn-Salem and Köhler et al. 2014, Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0423-1).

 **Example:**